 - Keep your card in a safe place.

 - When your card expires, destroy it by cutting it in half diagonally a few times making sure you cut through the chip, if it has one.

 - Regularly check that you have your card.

-- It’s best to memorise your PIN.
-If you must write it down, put it somewhere separate to where you keep your card, so they can’t be stolen together.
+- You should always memorise your PIN.
+If you have to write it down, keep it in a different place to your card, so they won’t be lost or stolen together.

-- Never write your PIN on your card, even if you somehow disguise the real number and don’t write it on anything else that may be lost or stolen with the card.
+- Never write your PIN on anything that could be lost or stolen along with your card.

 - Keep your PIN secret from everyone – even family and friends.

 - Don’t tell your PIN to anyone over the phone.
 Bank staff will never ask for your PIN.